Ovulation occurs roughly midway through a healthy menstrual cycle, and it is the only time conception can occur.

 Fertility tests might include a physical exam, blood tests, ultrasounds, and diagnostic procedures, all of which are designed to reveal the potential cause of infertility by testing the levels of reproductive hormones, evaluating the state of the ovarian reserve, or ruling out other abnormalities.

 Fertility preservation consists of methods to save the eggs and reproductive tissues for future pregnancies.
 These options include embryo or oocyte cryopreservation, gonadal shielding, or ovarian transposition.

 Women might undergo preservation procedures to delay getting pregnant due to personal lifestyle choices as well as medical conditions, like endometriosis, lupus, and cancer, or treatments for them, which are known to inhibit fertility.

 As a woman is preparing to have a baby, she can optimize her chances of conceiving with healthy lifestyle practices.
 The best natural fertility boosters include:

 Fertility diet rich in zinc, iron, or calcium can improve cervical mucus, regulate ovulation, and resolve ovulatory infertility.
-Good fertility-friendly foods include eggs, full-fat diary, and plant-based protein as well as plenty of water.
+Good fertility-friendly foods include eggs, full-fat dairy products, and plant-based protein as well as plenty of water.

 Healthy habits, such as managing stress through meditation or mindfulness and getting enough sleep, can promote healthy ovulation.
 Avoiding addictions to cigarettes and alcohol can also reverse harmful effects of nicotine and alcohol on hormonal production, which affects egg quality and ovulation cycle.